I was going to grow fodder for my animals. (Do you hear the stubbornness behind that statement?)

 More recently there has been a resurgence of interest in sprouted grains, also now known as fodder.
 Usually, the grains are sprouted to about 6 inches tall, which will take approximately 6-10 days.

-The week-old sprouts are fed to the animal in its entirety.
+The week-old sprouts are fed to the animal in their entirety.
 Meaning, the leaves (grass), roots, and any remaining seeds that didn’t sprout are all fed to the animal and eaten.
 No dirt is involved.
 In this quick turnover of seed to grass, there is no need for dirt and the roots become a heavy mass that is rolled up and toted out to the animals.

 How to Grow Fodder